isomerpages/imda-tradetrust/_solutions/Get Started.md

 layer.
 This architecture allows businesses or governments to enhance their proprietary IT systems or platforms with TradeTrust’s capabilities, independent of the underlying blockchain technologies.</p>
+<p>Choose between integration or subscribe to solution offered by any TradeTrust-enabled
+&lt;Business Service Provider&gt;.</p>
 <h4>Integration</h4>
 <p>You can integrate TradeTrust into your existing IT system through engaging:</p>
 <ol data-tight="true" class="tight">